 In this leadership development course, Africa’s top business schools partner with corporate leaders to build leadership capacity for building sustainable and ethical businesses across Africa.

-This program will help you develop a new self-awareness as well as tools for moral reasoning and a robust ethical framework to assist in everyday decision making.
+This programme will help you develop a new self-awareness as well as tools for moral reasoning and a robust ethical framework to assist in everyday decision making.
 Together we will explore the meaning of integrity, values, and beliefs—and how these shape our behaviors and actions.
 We will examine the the tensions between your own personal values and your responsibilities to the public—and discover how to address both with integrity.

 The approach we will be taking differs from other leadership courses in a few distinct ways: